tristanbell/nao-autism/README.md

 + openni_tracker
 + Aldebaran NaoQi SDK
 + nao humanoid_stacks
-+ nao package by the Birmingham Autonomous Robotics Club

 Openni packages can be installed via the command line (on Linux) as follows:
 ```bash